qodesmith/datepicker/README.md

 ### id

-Now we're getting _fancy!_ If you want to link two instances together to help form a date<span style="font-style: italic;">range</span> picker, this is your option.
+Now we're getting _fancy!_ If you want to link two instances together to help form a daterange picker, this is your option.
 Only two picker instances can share an `id`.
 The datepicker instance declared first will be considered the "start" picker in the range.
 There's a fancy [getRange](#getrange) method for you to use as well.

 ```javascript
 const start = datepicker('.start', { id: 1 })